ttu/ruuvitag-sensor/README.md

 ##### Data Formats

-Example data has data from 4 sensors with different firmwares.
+Example data has data from 4 sensors with different firmware.
-* 1st is Data Format 2 (URL) so identifier is None as sensor doesn't broadcast any identifier data
+* 1st is Data Format 2 (URL), the identifier is None as the sensor doesn't broadcast any identifier data
 * 2nd is Data Format 4 (URL) and it has an identifier character
 * 3rd is Data Format 3 (RAW)
 * 4th is Data Format 5 (RAW v2)